 1. Set Aside 30% for Taxes

-If you are new to contract work, don’t learn about taxes the hard way.
+If you are new to contract work, don’t learn about the importance of freelancer tax planning the hard way.
 Being surprised by a tax bill in your first year of business is a rough way to start your freelance career.
 Instead, it’s much better to plan ahead by saving 30% of all the money you make for taxes.

 Taxes you might owe: